bagjohn/realistic_larva_locomotory_model/README.md

 # Installation of necessary packages

+1. Make sure python3.9 is installed along with its virtual environment module :
+    `sudo apt install python3.9-venv`

-1. Create a python 3.9 virtual environment and activate it:
+2. Create a python 3.9 virtual environment and activate it:
-    `python3.9 -m venv larva_locomotion_venv`
+    `python3.9 -m venv larva_loco_venv`
-    `source larva_locomotion_venv/bin/activate`
+    `source larva_loco_venv/bin/activate`

-2. Install necessary packages :
+3. Install necessary packages :

     `pip install -r requirements.txt`

-3. Launch jupyter lab.
+4. Launch jupyter lab.
 Your standard browser should open (i.e. Chrome) and one tab should say "JupyterLab".
 Most scripts in this repository are jupyter notebooks.:

     `jupyter lab`

-4. Some of the scripts are pure python scripts.
+5. Some of the scripts are pure python scripts.
 To run these, just cd to the relevant folder (e.g. "Movies") and run the script by typing "python Movie_1.py".